-Contractual Costs: Your restaurant may be contractually liable to business partners in the event of a data security breach.
-For example, a breach involving a restaurant's electronic payment system will typically trigger obligations under the restaurant's agreements with its merchant bank and/or its payment processor.
+Contractual Costs: Your organization may be contractually liable to business partners in the event of a data security breach.
+For example, a breach involving a retailer's electronic payment system will typically trigger obligations under the retailer's agreements with its merchant bank and/or its payment processor.
 Those obligations may include, among other things, the assessment of significant financial penalties.
 As another example, some outsourcing contracts require companies that provide services to other companies to pay for the cost to notify impacted individuals and to indemnify their business partner from lawsuits.

-Notification Costs: If your restaurant is required to, or voluntarily decides to, notify consumers of a data security incident, it may incur direct notification costs such as the cost of printing and mailing notification letters.
-Although most statutes do not formally require organizations, such as restaurants, to provide consumers with credit monitoring, identity-theft insurance, or identity-theft restoration services, in some situations offering such services at the organization's own cost has become an industry standard practice.
+Notification Costs: If your organization is required to, or voluntarily decides to, notify consumers of a data security incident, it may incur direct notification costs such as the cost of printing and mailing notification letters.
+Although most statutes do not formally require organizations to provide consumers with credit monitoring, identity-theft insurance, or identity-theft restoration services, in some situations offering such services at the organization's own cost has become an industry standard practice.

-Regulatory Costs: A regulatory agency may decide to investigate whether a restaurant should have prevented a breach and/or whether a restaurant properly investigated and responded to it.
-In addition, some regulatory agencies are empowered to impose civil penalties or monetary fines in the event that they determine the restaurant's security practices were unreasonable or that a restaurant failed to properly notify consumers or the agency itself in a timely matter.
+Regulatory Costs: A regulatory agency may decide to investigate whether an organization should have prevented a breach and/or whether an organization properly investigated and responded to it.
+In addition, some regulatory agencies are empowered to impose civil penalties or monetary fines in the event that they determine the organization's security practices were unreasonable or that an organization failed to properly notify consumers or the agency itself in a timely matter.
 Significant legal expenses are associated with a regulatory investigation.